rgautam320/Blog/README.md

 ### Step 2:

-When you log in, you can add post.
+When you log in and create your profile, you can add post.

 ![Rajan-Blog-Add-Post-2](https://user-images.githubusercontent.com/71542496/116866740-91854900-ac29-11eb-929c-89641c4e7d8e.png)